seyerman/air-quality-analysis/README.md

 # air-quality-analysis

 *Warning: This repo has not a real project.
-This an organization example or template for other repos*
+This an example or template for other repos*

 **Air quality analysis in Colombia from 2011 to 2017**